 A strategic expansion of the transportation system is needed to provide the region with the mobility it needs.
-The 2040 MTP/SCS targets this expansion around mutually supportive bus transit, rail, key roadway, and active transportation projects.
+The 2045 MTP/SCS targets this expansion around mutually supportive bus transit, rail, key roadway, and active transportation projects.
 The Plan does so as cost effectively as possible by employing strategies such as combining maintenance and operations projects with bicycle and pedestrian facility improvements.
-These transportation systems must be improved and expanded to improve the accessibility and connectivity needed to become a truly viable alternative for the region as a whole.
 Chapter 2 discusses these investments in greater detail.